yevdeh/environment/components/system/system.md

 # Files
 1. Clone active repositories to ~/projects
-1. Fill ~/other with content from backup
+1. Download content from backup